fujidana/vscode-spec-command/CONTRIBUTING.md

 Contributing Guide
 ====

 The extension author welcomes contributions from anyone who is interested in improving the extension.
 Contributions can be in the form of bug reports, feature requests, code changes, or documentation updates.

-Open an issue for bug reports and feature requests.
-In case you can contribute code or documentation and the modificaiton is not trivial, also open an issue to discuss the change before sending a pull request.
+In case you want to contribute code or documentation, follow the steps below to send a pull request.
+Unless your fix is trivial, please open an issue to discuss the change before sending a pull request.

-Follow the steps below to send a pull request.

 1. Fork the repository.
 Click the "Fork" button on the top right of the repository page on GitHub.
-2. Clone the forked repository.
-If you are not familiar with VS Code extension authoring, see the next section.
-3. Create a new branch.
+2. Create a new branch.
-4. Edit code.
+3. Edit code.
-5. Commit the changes and then push the branch to your forked repository.
+4. Commit the changes and then push the branch to your forked repository.
-6. Create a pull request to merge into main (`master`) branch of `fujidana/vscode-spec-command`.
+5. Create a pull request to merge into main branch of `fujidana/vscode-spec-command`.

 Setup for extension authoring
 ----